mbeddr/mps-platform-docs/src/doc/docs/gotchas/languages/mps_extensions.md

 Language: ^^de.itemis.mps.tooltips.structure^^

 - tooltips on hover
-- A regular editor and a hover editor must be defined..
+- A regular editor and a hover editor must be defined.
 - deprecated; use `jetbrains.mps.lang.editor.tooltips` instead.

 # Dropdown